harsh996/MQTT-Implementation/README.md

 Guide to use this repository:
 1. First burn the (NODE_MQTT.ino) file onto the ESP8266 and the file (mqtt-subscriber.py) onto the raspberry pi.
 2. Open a broker on the port 1883 which is the default port of MQTT.
+3. You can use a open source broker like MOsquitto or Mocha orcan use a licensed versions like HIVEMQ and VerneMQ.
 //The above steps are to recieve data from ESP8266 onto raspberry pi and sending data from ESP8266 onto the raspberry pi.
+//To use send data from raspberry pi onto the ESP8266 follow the below steps:
+1. Burn the file onto the ESP8266 and file onto to the raspberry pi.
+2. Open the broker on to the port 1883.
+//To send and recieve data from ESP8266 to rapsberry as well as from the Raspberry pi to the ESP8266.
+1. Burn the file onto the ESP8266 and file onto to the raspberry pi.
+2. Open the broker onto the port 1883